This article is part of a larger series on Starting a Business.

 The differences between LLC tax structure are very nuanced, so consult with a tax professional to help you decide what’s best for your company.
-Check out our small business owner’s guide to LLC taxation to determine the best tax structure for your company.

 Choosing your LLC’s profit distribution and tax structure will have a substantial impact on your company’s finances.
 We recommend hiring an attorney or tax professional to help you make financial decisions for your LLC.
 However, if you want to save money on hourly attorney or CPA fees, check out Rocket Lawyer’s monthly membership plan and consult with one of their On Call attorneys.

 6. Article IV: Choose a Management Structure